edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * However, looking beyond total return counts, the refund rate (the percentage of each product sold that was refunded) reveals a different risk profile.
 The ThinkPad Laptop (11.7%) and MacBook Air Laptop (11.4%) have the highest refund rates, despite representing a smaller share of total sales.
 Both products also carry high average order values (AOVs)—$1,100 and $1,588 respectively—meaning each return has an outsized impact on revenue.

-These findings indicate two parallel opportunities for improvement:
+These findings indicate two areas of opportunity for Refunds:

-Operationally: Reduce return volume for the AirPods and Gaming Monitor through better product quality checks, packaging, or customer education.
+Look into reducing return volume for the AirPods and Gaming Monitor through better product quality checks, packaging, or customer education.

-Financially: Investigate refund drivers for the ThinkPad and MacBook Air, where even a small reduction in refund rate could significantly protect revenue given their high AOVs.
+Investigate refund drivers for the ThinkPad and MacBook Air, where even a small reduction in refund rate could significantly protect revenue given their high AOVs.

-Addressing these issues collectively could not only lower overall refund costs but also improve customer satisfaction and margin stability across QuantumWire’s core product lines.
+Addressing these issues collectively could not only lower overall refund but also improve customer satisfaction and margin stability across QuantumWire’s core product lines.

-### Apple Product Refund Rates
+## Apple Product Refund Rates

 <img width="2609" height="1844" alt="Apple Products Refund Rates" src="https://github.com/user-attachments/assets/5ce64900-566d-4464-af04-218df7e157d2" />